-Lá Fhéile Valintín Shona Posted by Bridgette on Feb 12, 2021 in culture, history
+Lá Fhéile Valintín Shona Posted by Bridgette on Feb 12, 2021 in Culture

 It is Lá Fhéile Vailintín on February 14th!

 There are many stories and traditions linked to Valentine’s day, from both Ancient Rome to more recent modern Christianity.
 The most popular story is about St. Valentin of Rome, a widely recognized 3rd century Roman patron saint of love.

 He would allegedly cut hearts out of parchment paper and distribute them to persecuted Christians to remind them of God’s love.
 When Emperor Claudius II decided that single men made better soldiers than those with wives and families, he outlawed marriage for young men.
 Valentine defied Claudius and continued to perform marriages for young lovers in secret.
 When Valentine’s actions were discovered, Claudius ordered that he be put to death.

 In prison awaiting execution, legend states that St. Valentine cured a jailer’s daughter of blindness.
 He may have even fallen in love himself, since before his death he wrote the first ‘Valentine’s Day’ card to the young woman signing it “Your Valentine,” an expression that is still in use today.